 Before His Ascension into heaven, Christ had promised His disciples that He would send them the Holy Spirit, Who would teach them, comfort them, and lead them into all truth.
 This promise was fulfilled on the tenth day of Pentecost or the fiftieth day after His resurrection from the dead.

 Pentecost is the last of the feasts linked to Easter, ontologically and liturgically closing the Easter cycle, thus inaugurating the ecclesial economy.
-Through the pouring out of the Holy Spirit on the disciples, the Church is constituted, we are introduced into the dimension of the age to come, through the inauguration of a new dimension of existence, life in grace.
+Through the pouring out of the Holy Spirit on the disciples, the Church is constituted, and we are introduced into the dimension of the age to come through the inauguration of a new size of existence, life in grace.

 Who is the Holy Spirit?

 The Holy Spirit is fully equal with the Father and the Son, being like them eternal, all-powerful, all-knowing, everywhere present, and therefore due the same worship and glory as of the Father and the Son.